sartak/resume/README.txt

     Hiveminder, with support for AIM, Jabber, Twitter/SMS
   * architected novel AJAX prefetching support for our web framework Jifty
+  * primary author of a crowdsourced changelog classification service, used by Perl itself
   * designed the command-line interfaces of Prophet, a distributed property database, and SD, a bug tracker built on top of Prophet
   * primary developer for many client projects